High Costs of Home Health Care: Could Mexico Be the Answer?

 Recently updated: A boring topic I know, but it's better than the excitement of a $500 electric bill.
 Read about how electricity is billed in Mexico before you think about renting long term in a coastal or warmer climate region.

-I'm a partner with Ventanas Mexico and author of the "Interactive Guide to Learning Spanish Free Online," curated tools and lesson plans for learning Spanish from your e-reader or laptop.
+Kerry Baker is a partner with Ventanas Mexico and author of the "Interactive Guide to Learning Spanish Free Online," curated tools and lesson plans for learning Spanish from your e-reader or laptop.